bitwarden/contributing-docs/docs/getting-started/clients/desktop/mac/index.md

 ### Provisioning Profile

-1. Ask DevOps (@DevOps in slack) to have your `Apple Development` signing certificate added to the provisioning profile, and your Mac `Provisioning UDID` added to the whitelist.
+1. Ask DevOps (@BRE in slack) to have your `Apple Development` signing certificate added to the provisioning profile, and your Mac `Provisioning UDID` added to the whitelist.
 The `Provisioning UDID` can be found by going to `About This Mac > System Report...` and copying the `Provisioning UDID:` row.